tatianebentes/tatianebentes/README.md

 - 👋 Hi, I’m @tatianebentes
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning web development technologies - HTML and CSS
+- 🌱 I’m currently learning web development - HTML and CSS
 - 💞️ I’m looking to collaborate on new projects